vimalraj9423/messager/README.md

 ```shell
 npm run start:dev
 ```
-Changes to the files in the lib folder will be auto built and the server will be restarted once done ** Browser has to be reloaded manually **
+Changes to the files in the lib folder will be auto built and the server will be restarted once done.

+*Browser has to be reloaded manually*

-For Formatting
+For Formatting (with prettier)
 ```shell
 npm run format
 ```